roycehoe/slidev-clean-code/slides.md

   return { user_id: 1 }

 def get_user_statistics():
-  # No statistics if user has not started playing at least 1 game
+  # Returns an empty dictionary if user has not started playing at least 1 game
   return {
     "games_played": 7,
     "score": 100,